CosmoSimio/eksfargatek8slab/README.md

 -- See https://docs.aws.amazon.com/eks/latest/userguide/helm.html
 - You will also need your LogicMonitor `account` name and an API `Access ID` and `Access Key` <br>
 -- See https://www.logicmonitor.com/support/settings/users-and-roles/api-tokens/#h-creating-lmv1-tokens
-- You should also clone this Github repo to a local working directory <br>
+- You should also clone this Github repo to a local directory <br>
 -- See https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=cli <br>
--- As long as are working within your local repo's directory, you can run all of the commands in this `README` in order.
+-- As long as are working within your local repo directory, you can run all of the commands in this `README` in order.

 # Create the `AWS EKS on Fargate` Kubernetes cluster
 This first section assumes that you have completed the initial `Requirements` and that you have a working `AWS CLI` with the adequate permissions for launching the `EKS` cluster.